hashier/MacFolket/README.md

 Thanks to
 ---------

-Philipp Brauner how build an English <-> German dictionary which I have used now for a couple of years.
+Philipp Brauner who build an English <-> German dictionary which I have used now for a couple of years.
 His plugin gave me the idea to build an Engish <-> Swedish one.
 Here you can find his English <-> German one: http://lipflip.org/articles/dictcc-dictionary-plugin